Rong-Ding/2024_NeuralReinstatementInLanguage_JoCN/README.md

+## 💭 Reinstatement of neural activity underlying referents in pronoun understanding
 This is a MATLAB- and Python-based project aiming to study how the referent of a pronoun is represented in the neural sense.

 As an example, in a sentence _Mike is walking to Lily.
 He wears blue._, when you see/hear _He_, _Mike_ comes to your mind.
-We hypothesised that oscillatory neural activity underlying processing of the referent (e.g., _Mike_) is reinstated, or (re)activated, when your brain is retrieving from memory what a pronoun (e.g., _He_) refers to.
-To test the hypothesis, we conducted a state-of-the-art, multivariate neural decoding technique, namely representational similarity analysis (RSA), to analyse the similarity between neurophysiological activity (recorded with MEG) underlying referent words and pronouns.
+We hypothesised that oscillatory neural activity underlying processing of the referent (e.g., _Mike_) is **reinstated**, or (re)activated, when your brain is retrieving from memory what a pronoun (e.g., _He_) refers to.

+To test the hypothesis, we conducted a state-of-the-art, multivariate neural decoding technique, namely **representational similarity analysis (RSA)**, to analyse the similarity between neurophysiological activity (recorded with MEG) underlying referent words and pronouns.
-## Explanation

 The current repository is forked from a repository first published by our lab GitHub that contained all the scripts and relevant materials.
 In this repository, you can find stimulus annotations and pipelines used for data analysis.

+## Explanation
 The folder **Analysis** contains scripts to perform preprocessing, RSA, and permutation statistics.
 In the folder **Stimulus annotations**, there are part-of-speech annotations used to perform the POS analysis as an appendix.
 Below is an overview of each folder:

 ### Analysis:
 Several subfolders are present, each devoted to presenting scripts of particular use (e.g., MEG data preprocessing, RSA, permutation stats).
 Importantly, to see a demo of RSA and stats analysis, you can check out the following scripts: